juew72/pet-adoptionspeed/overview.md

 * The top 5 breeds for cat or dog samples cover at least 75% of metadata, and many of the other breeds have less than 5 samples per breed name, or even 1 sample per breed name.

-## Original metadata looks like...:
+## Original metadata looks like...

 ![original data](/img/original-data.png)